the-turing-way/the-turing-way/chapters/reproducible_environments.md

 #### Sharing virtual virtual machines

+A researcher can do work on their VM, and then export the whole thing.
 To export a virtual machine click "File" in the top left and then "Export".
 This will output export the VM as a single file which can be shared like any other.

 ![VM_export_machine](../figures/VM_export_machine.png)